SeverinAlexB/EvolutionaryAlgorithm/README.md

 EvolutionaryAlgorithm
 =====================

-Muster implementation of a evolutionary algorithm for reuse
+Muster implementation of a evolutionary algorithm.
+Just for fun.